Overview

 -

-Note: For the rule to be preserved upon exiting the Admin Console, the rule must be published.
-See Publishing Rules below.
+Important: For the rule to be preserved upon exiting the Admin Console, the rule must be published.
 Multiple rules can be defined before publishing them.

 This example creates a rule that allows a non-jailbroken iOS device that is connected using JAMF to add other devices.